Sleep Divorce: Read Before You Try (2026)

 Why Are Couples Opting for Sleep Divorce?

 The reasons vary, but the central theme is sleep incompatibility.
-Here are some of the most common triggers:

-What the Research Says About Sleep and Relationships
+What the Science Says About Sleep Divorce

 The idea of a sleep divorce might sound drastic, but research increasingly supports the notion that quality sleep is fundamental not just to individual health, but to the health of a relationship.
 Here’s what the science shows: